january1073/cheatsheets/files/linux_recon.md

 # Linux System Reconnaissance Cheatsheet

 ## Three Golden Commands
-If I have only little time or no other idea where to begin, I often start with:
+When I have only little time or no other idea where to begin, I often start with:
 * `uname -a`
 * `whoami && id`
 * `ifconfig || ip a`